 No matter what the colour of the egg is at the end, all eggs start as white in the beginning!

-So now that you know all you can about hard-boiled eggs get to cooking!
+So now that you know all you can about get to cooking!

 And do share how your journey to hard-boiling your eggs goes!

-Hard boiled eggs are healthy for your body and to prepare them you need a heavy saucepan, with a tight fitting lid.
-The heat should never escape from the pot because if it happens so then the process of cooking will slow down.
+Eggs are healthy for your body and to prepare them you need a heavy saucepan, with a tight-fitting lid.
+The heat should never escape from the pot because if it happens then the process of cooking will slow down.

 The water that you will use to boil should be there in sufficient quantity, a bigger pot is always better.
 The eggs will not crack unless the pot is too overcrowded.